MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 <img class="chart" data-name="comparing_algos_2_3_with_500_chars" />
 <br>

-> I'm not saying "I fucking knew it", but I was pretty convinced that a 'maxheap' couldn't be better than my solution, with the O(n log n) tree shuffling going on it should've been roughly the same or worse, and assuming I didn't mess up my implementation now I've got empirical proof that the interviewer was spewing bullshit.
+> I'm not saying "I fucking knew it", but I was pretty convinced that a 'max heap' couldn't be better than my solution, with the O(n log n) tree shuffling going on it should've been roughly the same or worse, and assuming I didn't mess up my implementation now I've got empirical proof that the interviewer was spewing bullshit.

 With that theoretical analysis I could end things here, but I wonder if there's any way to practically improve performance more?